matthewcc/action-coverage-ratchet/README.md

 In a pull request, this action will compare the Jest coverage report in the target branch and the current branch, producing a "failure" status if the code coverage has declined.

+Bits and pieces taken from the excellent (jest-coverage-report-action)[https://github.com/ArtiomTr/jest-coverage-report-action].

 ## Feature

 ### Create a Pull Request comment